agda/agda/doc/user-manual/tools/command-line-options.rst

          - Count number of created metavariables
        * - ``interactive``
          - Measure time of interactive commands
+       * - ``conversion``
+         - Count number of times various steps of the conversion algorithm are used (reduction, eta-expansion, syntactic equality, etc)

     Only one of ``internal``, ``modules``, and ``definitions`` can be turned on at a time.
 You can also give ``--profile=all`` to turn on all profiling